-In Table 2, skewness and kurtosis of carcass weight and backfat thickness were measured to investigate characteristics and distribution according to sex and grade.
-Figure 2 shows the distribution of carcass weight and backfat thickness through a box plot.
-A normal distribution is a case where the mean, median, and mode all agree with skewness and kurtosis of 0.
-However, in this study, skewness showed negative values for carcass weight and backfat thickness of all sexes with grade 1+, carcass weights of gilts with grade 1, backfat thickness of all sexes, and barrows with grade 2 (Table 2).
+carcass weights of gilts with grade 1, backfat thickness of all sexes, and barrows with grade 2 (Table 2).
 Except for this, skewness and kurtosis of carcass weight and backfat thickness showed positive values (k > 0, Table 2).
 If the skewness has a negative value, it is interpreted that the distribution is skewed to the left.
-If it has a positive value of skewness is less than 3 and the absolute value of Kurtosis is less than 7, then normal distribution is suitable.
-Results showed that the absolute value of skewness was less than 3 and the absolute value of skewness was less than 3 and the absolute value of skewness was less than 3 and the absolute value of skewness was less than 3 and the absolute value of skewness was less than 3 and the absolute value of skewness was less than 7, conforming to normality (Table 2).
+If it has a positive value, it is interpreted to be skewed to the right.
+However, according to Kline [19], if the absolute value of skewness is less than 3 and the absolute value of Kurtosis is less than 7, then normal distribution is suitable.
+Results showed that the absolute value of skewness was less than 3 and the absolute value of kurtosis was less than 7, conforming to normality (Table 2).

 There was no significant difference in carcass weight or backfat thickness for grade 1+ between gilts and barrows (both p > 0.05).
 On the other hand, for grade 1, the carcass weight of gilts showed a significantly higher value than that of barrows.
 For grade 2, the carcass weight of gilts showed a significantly lower value than that of barrows.
 Except for grade 1+, backfat thickness of barrow was significantly thicker than that of gilts.
 Overall, gilts showed a tendency to be heavier than that of barrows in the case of carcass weight, whereas barrows tended to have thicker backfat thickness than gilts (p < 0.05, Table 3).
-These results were contrary to results of Larzul (1997) [13] and Kim (2006) [18].
+These results were contrary to results of Larzul et al. [20] and Kim and In [21].
 They showed that barrows had higher carcass weight and thicker backfat.
-Kim et al. (2006) [18[have found that barrows have heavier carcass weight than gilts without showing significant difference (p > 0.05), although barrows have thicker backfat than gilts (p < 0.05).
-The present study showed different results of carcasses of gilts and barrows compared to results of Kim et al. (2006) [18].
+Kim and In [21] have found that barrows have heavier carcass weight than gilts without showing significant difference (p > 0.05), although barrows have thicker backfat than gilts (p < 0.05).
+The present study showed different results of carcasses of gilts and barrows compared to results of Kim and In [21].
 This might be due to differences in breeding area, feed, and age at marketing.
-According to the study of Larzul et al. (1997) [13], gilts grew later than barrows.
+According to the study of Larzul et al. [20], gilts grew later than barrows.
 Thus, their carcass weights were less.
-However, backfat thickness in the study of Larzul et al. (1997) [13] was similar to that of the present study.
-The reason why carcass weight values of gilts and barrows were opposite from those in the study of Larzul et al. (1997) [13] might be due to differences in breed, breeding area, and feed.
+However, backfat thickness in the study of Larzul et al. [20] was similar to that of the present study.
+The reason why carcass weight values of gilts and barrows were opposite from those in the study of Larzul et al. [20] might be due to differences in breed, breeding area, and feed.

 Gilts and barrows were classified according to the Korean pig carcass grading system.
 Results are presented in Table 4.
 According to the Korean pig carcass grading system, in the case of gilts (n = 176,461), grade 1+showed the largest proportion at 39.13% (n = 69,049), followed by grade 1 at 37.32% (n = 65,850) and grade 2 at 23.55% (n = 41,562).
-On the other hand, in the case of barrows (n = 173,718), grade 1 showed the highest proportion at 37.97% (n = 65,989), followed by grade 1+ at 33.88% (n = 58,862) and grade 2 at 28.13% (n = 48,867).
-Results shown in Table
+On the other hand, in the case of barrows